networknt/light-doc/content/en/contribute/developer-guide.md

 Perhaps you only want to start contributing to the documents.
 If so, you can ignore most of the above steps and focus on the `light-doc` repository.

 You can start Hugo's built-in server via `hugo server`.
 Browse the documentation by entering [http://localhost:1313](http://localhost:1313) in the address bar of your browser.
-The server automatically updates the page whenever you change content.
+The server automatically updates the page whenever you change the content.

 We have developed a [separate documentation contribution guide][docscontrib] for more information on how the Hugo docs are built, organized, and improved by the generosity of people like you.